Abdiaziz Ibrahim Bulle, a livestock keeper and super contributor Ngare-Mare Isiolo County

 Charting the future: The potential of KAZNET

-With support from the AICCRA project, KAZNET is expanding its reach and impact across Kenya's drylands.
+With support from the AICCRA project, KAZNET is expanding its reach and impact across Eastern Africa's drylands.
 This support includes enhancing the capacity of pastoralists and partners through skill-building initiatives, broadening livestock market information access, and adding new functionality to the KAZNET platform.
 One exciting development is the integration of user-friendly information dissemination dashboards into the platform.

 Acknowledgements